snu-dbs/prevision/slab-benchmark/prevision/README.md

 The followings are the issues we have run into and the solution we used.

+- `RuntimeError: failed to query python2.7 with code 1 err: ...
+SyntaxError: invalid syntax\` when virtualenv: virtualenv has dropped supports for Python 2.x so you need to install older version (e.g., 20.0.17)
 - `pg_ctl command not found`: It might be raised because you don't have a development environment for PostgreSQL.
-You need to install `libpg-dev` on your computer.
+You need to install `libpq-dev` on your computer.
 - `#include <Python.h>: No such file or directory`: It might be raised because you don't have a development environment for Python.
 You need to install `python3-dev` and `python2-dev` on your computer.

 #### Generation